frederic-perez/AmE-dictionary/data/dictionary.md

 __bento__ Boxed meals.
 __bequeath__ _v_ :nine::hammer; (bequeathed)
 __bequest__ _n_ :six::hammer: _A dark bequest of Nazism._
-__berate__ _v_ :nine::m: (berated, berating) Scold or criticize (someone) angrily. _Syn_ chew out, chide, rebuke, reproof, scold, lambast, reprimand, remonstrate _The coach berated the players for their lackluster performance on the field._ _She started berating black and Latino nannies, who, she said, can’t even take care of their own children._ _Sam’s lawyer berated Dogan for half a day._
+__berate__ _v_ :nine::m: (berated, berating) Scold or criticize (someone) angrily.
+To scold or condemn vehemently and at length. _Syn_ chew out, chide, rebuke, reproof, scold, lambast, reprimand, remonstrate _The coach berated the players for their lackluster performance on the field._ _She started berating black and Latino nannies, who, she said, can’t even take care of their own children._ _Sam’s lawyer berated Dogan for half a day._
 __bereave__ _v_ :two::hammer: (bereaved)
 __bereaved__ _adj_ :three: A bereaved person is someone whose close friend or family member has recently died. _Bereaved families are asking the UK prime minister to allow the National Covid Memorial Wall to remain as a national commemoration._
 __bereavement__ _n_ :seven: State of sorrow over the death or departure of a loved one. _Syn_ mourning